SixLabors/ImageSharp.Drawing/samples/DrawingBackendBenchmark/README.md

 The WebGPU backend is intentionally small:

 - it probes support up front with `WebGPUEnvironment.ProbeComputePipelineSupport()`
-- it renders into an owned offscreen `WebGPURenderTarget<Bgra32>`
+- it renders into an owned offscreen `WebGPURenderTarget`
-- it draws through `CreateCanvas(...)`, not a hybrid CPU plus GPU canvas
+- it draws through `CreateCanvas(...)`
 - it reads back the final frame only when the UI requests the last-iteration preview

-The status line also reports whether the last WebGPU flush completed on the staged GPU path or had to fall back to CPU execution.
+The status line also reports whether the last WebGPU render used chunked staged execution.

 ## File guide